 On-going seasonal influenza activities can improve pandemic influenza preparedness in the areas of surveillance, laboratory, and vaccine distribution and administration.

 Pandemic preparedness can help to transform countries’ health systems, protecting the global community from the spread of a pandemic influenza virus and other emerging health threats.

-To date, PIVI has provided/committed to provide more than 3 million doses of flu vaccine to Ministries of Health in Albania, Armenia, Kyrgyzstan, Lao PDR, Moldova, Mongolia, Morocco and Nicaragua – working to create sustainable, seasonal influenza programs.
+To date, PIVI has provided more than 3 million doses of flu vaccine and technical assistance to Ministries of Health in Albania, Armenia, Kyrgyzstan, Lao PDR, Moldova, Mongolia, Morocco and Nicaragua – working to create sustainable, seasonal influenza programs.

-PIVI has worked in partnership with the CDC to provide technical assistance to Ministries of Health in Kenya, Thailand and Vietnam.
-Plans for program growth include assessing partnerships with India as well as continuing to expand to additional countries.
+PIVI has worked in partnership with the CDC to provide technical assistance to Ministries of Health in Cote d’Ivoire, Kenya, Republic of Georgia, Uganda and Vietnam.
+Plans for program growth include adding partnerships with additional countries each year, as well as industry and technical partnerships.